 18. Drink In Golden Gai

 For an epic night out, head into the maze of several narrow streets of Golden Gai.
 Featuring over 200 bars and small restaurants, Shinjuku’s district, Golden Gai will make you feel as if you stepped into a friend’s kitchen.
 The establishments are so small that usually no more than 5 people can fit in.
 Look out for English menus posted outside, to ensure you are welcome should you Japanese language skills be limited.
+Why not go on a proper Tokyo pub crawl?

 19. Eat Street Food